28 mins read

 Cons:

-• Disputes related to the quantities of units
+- Potential disputes related to the actual quantities or units completed

-• Proper measurement and tracking of completed work need to be done
+- Proper measurement and tracking of completed work must be done

 Cost-Plus Contracts

-With these types of construction contracts, the client will pay for the actual costs incurred for the construction along with some extra fee or percentage amount for profit.
-This is the best contract to be used for projects that have scopes of work with uncertainties or possibly there might come changes during construction.
+With these types of construction contracts, the client will pay for the actual costs incurred for construction along with additional fees or percentages of the total cost to provide a profit margin for contractors.
+This is the best contract type to use for projects that have flexible scopes of work based on project uncertainties or a strong possibility of significant change orders during construction.

 Pros: